 Dad and his contemporaries were, they say, the greatest generation.
 It certainly gets no argument from me.
 Moreover, being the captain of a ship is one of the highest achievements of leadership.
 Doing so in war causes that individual to stand with exceptional company.
 My father having done it at that tender age educes lifelong admiration from his youngest son.

 Dad passed away at age eighty-seven, nearly six decades after he was discharged from the Naval Reserve, and longer since he last had the conn in a wheelhouse on a ship making top speed.
-Immediately following the funeral service I stood at the edge of the opening over which his casket temporarily rested reflecting on the countless leadership lessons my Dad imparted to me.
-Somewhere in those moments, my hand released a silver USN enlisted button that had been on one of my uniforms.
+Immediately following the funeral service I stood at the edge of the opening over which his casket temporarily rested and reflected on the countless leadership lessons my Dad imparted to me.
+Somewhere in those moments, my hand released a silver USN enlisted button that had been on one of my uniforms and it sailed into his grave.

-Without anyone seeing what I had done, I turned and stepped away knowing a heartfelt “Thank you” from one sailor to another would rest under the remains of Glenn Cummings.
-The humble recollections of his wartime service he shared with me when I was young weaved together to become were my first glimpse of what a mission essential environment was.
-More importantly, I learned how to conduct myself.
-Bravo Zulu Dad.
+Without anyone seeing what I had done, I turned and stepped away whispering a heartfelt “Thank you” from one sailor to another, a token being a certain enlisted USN button which would rest under the remains of Glenn Malcolm Cummings.
+The humble recollections of his wartime service he had shared with me over time became my standard for servant leadership.